Sant'Anna di Stazzema

 After confirmation of the La Spezia judgment, the Italian authorities issued a European arrest warrant against the sentenced men, then still alive.
 But Germany did not honour the warrant, justifying this on the basis of the in-absentia nature of the sentence.

-An additional series of images presented here was taken by an unnamed photographer at Sant'Anna di Stazzema during the first memorial service honouring the victims of the massacre.
-Originating from a roll of film purchased by a private citizen at a flea market in Versilia, we thank the owner for allowing us to present the images on our website.
-Additionally shown is a picture depicting a victim's relative at the mass grave in Sant'Anna di Stazzema, captured on 14 December 1944, by members of the US Army Signal Corps.
-Unfortunately, the original film footage from that day seems to be lost in the archives.
+A second set of images presented here was photographed by an anonymous photographer at Sant'Anna di Stazzema during the first memorial service honouring the victims of the massacre.
+The images come from a roll of film purchased by a private citizen at a flea market in Versilia.
+We extend our gratitude to the owner of the film for generously permitting us to publish the images on our website.

 Memory